What Is Considered a Lowball Offer? Tips to Spot and Avoid Them

 Why You Need to Identify Lowball Offers

-Putting a property on the market can be stressful—especially if you sell your home conventionally.
+Putting a property on the market can be stressful for any seller—especially if you sell your home conventionally.
 When bids on your sale come in much lower than expected, you may

 - Second-guess your research